It happens every year at around this time: so-called psychics reveal their mystical prognostications for the coming 12 months.

 They use their magical powers to predict global catastrophes and celebrity divorces (is there really a difference?), and news outlets lap it up because they’re understaffed around the Christmas holidays and desperately need filler.

-The psychics can basically predict anything they want, because practically nobody remembers what they’ve predicted after a martini-fueled New Year’s celebration.
+The psychics can basically predict or do psychic readings on anything they want, because practically nobody remembers what they’ve predicted after a martini-fueled New Year’s celebration.

 But a few watchdogs are keeping tabs on the hucksters.
 The good people at Relatively Interesting have compiled a thorough rundown of 2012 predictions by some of America’s “top” psychics, and checked to see which predictions actually came true (hint: not many).